mozilla/node-convict/CONTRIBUTING.md

 Dependencies
 ------------

-We only use strict versions for all dependencies (`dependencies`, `devDependencies`, etc.).
+We only use exact/strict versions for all dependencies (`dependencies`, `devDependencies`, etc.).
 We don't use range versions (`~x.y.z`, `^x.y.z`).

 We're also being conservative here for stability reasons.
 But we're due to look